 A VERSATILE MUSICIAN WITH A PASSION FOR CONTEMPORARY MUSIC.

 Jannina Norpoth made her debut as a soloist with the Detroit Symphony Orchestra at age 14.
 Since then she has built a career as an innovative collaborative artist with a passion for contemporary music, genre bending and improvisation.
-Her string quartet, PUBLIQuartet, was the 2013 New Music/ New Places winner of the Concert Artist's Guild Competition and was recently awarded the 2015 Adventurous Programming Award by Chamber Music America and ASCAP.
+Her string quartet, PUBLIQuartet, was the 2016-17 quartet in residence at the Metropolitan Museum of Art, recipient of the 2015 Adventurous Programming Award by Chamber Music America and ASCAP and winner of 2013 New Music/ New Places winner of the Concert Artist's Guild Competition.

 "Villa-Lobos's Bachianas Brasileiras no. 5 in an engaging,